SovnSkyrim/AmongSovngardesStars/README.md

   - Varied Guard Helmets : Disabled

 **Note : Exit the MCM and wait for it to say  "Immersivie Armors Configuration has Finished".
 Takes about 30 seconds**

+#### Imperious
+- Nothing is really important, you can toggle stuff depending on your Race tho!
+Reminder that you can't switch race/sex using Showracemenu because of such a mod!

 #### Immersive Creatures
 - General → General :